Nespresso Original vs Vertuo - which one should you buy?

 Whether you decide on a Nespresso Original or Vertuo machine, you'll want to find a coffee machine that makes a great coffee.
 We've tested all the current Nespresso models, and found some brilliant machines that make a truly excellent espresso, and others that fall flat on flavour, under-extracting your brew.

-Price is no indicator of performance either, as the graph below shows, we've found good and mediocre options at every price point.
+Price is no indicator of performance, either.
+As the graph below shows, we've found good and mediocre options at every price.

 Price vs test score for Nespresso machines

 What to look for

-Key differences between Nespresso machines you'll want to consider are:
+Key differences between Nespresso machines that you'll want to consider are:

 - Size - Nespresso machines range from tiny models around the size of a travel kettle to substantial machines approximately half the size of a microwave.

-- Capacity - how big the water tank and capsule bin are differs by model, and this affects how often you'll need to add more water and empty the bin, especially if you're using the largest Vertuo capsules.
+- Capacity - the size of water tank and capsule bin vary between models, which affects how often you'll need to add more water and empty the bin, especially if you're using the largest Vertuo capsules.